decentralized-identity/ion/docs/Q-and-A.md

 1. First and foremost: ION _is not_ another blockchain, it's a Layer 2 protocol that directly leverages Bitcoin's security
 2. It's a massively, provably scalable architecture, unlike those alt-chains\
 (_@csuwildcat_)

+## *Q: How do you even verify ID on BTC with the snales pace?
+With ION can fit 10,000 ID operations in a single bitcoin transaction.

+The operations on IDs in ION are near instant.
+The only thing that needs the snales pace of bitcoin is the anchoring of the whole set of ID operations on the most immutable and non-censorable and inclusive global ledger we have at the moment: bitcoin.

 # Q&A section ION operational